digris/doc-openbroadcast-platform/source/application/library/index.rst

 The Release card
 ----------------

-The release card is the way the release appears in the list.
-It displays some information of the release and it includes some functions that can be performed on the release.
+The release card displays some information of the release and it includes some functions that can be performed on the release.

 .. figure:: img/release-list-card.png